Section 01

 The year in brief

-FY2025 finished Sep 30, 2025 with 77,805 approvals and $37.22B in gross volume.
-Second-largest year in the 10-year public record.
-First year above $37B without emergency legislation propping up the count.
-Six hours later the federal government shut down.
-For the next 43 days the SBA approved zero new loans of either program.
+FY2025 finished Sep 30, 2025 with 77,805 approvals and $37.22B in gross volume — the second-largest year in the public record and the first year above $37B without emergency legislation propping up the count.
+Six hours after the fiscal year closed, the federal government shut down.
+For 43 consecutive days the SBA approved zero new loans in either program.

 Chart A